 Answer: exclusion can be handled in multiple ways:

 - Using specific attributes to remove specific dimension members.
 You can refer to the video here to know more.
-In 2021.H2 we plan to offer hierarchy support when defining the entity to facilitate this exclusion / filtering.
+In 2021.H2 we delivered hierarchy support when defining the entity to facilitate this exclusion / filtering.

 - The source version in the planning model used to train the predictive model can be pre-processed to filter out some parts of the data and avoid the corresponding entities to be created.